Are you 1 of the 2.1 million Australians who suffer from osteoarthritis?

 Osteoarthritis of the hip and knee causes a high burden on patients and the healthcare system.
 Many people believe that undergoing a joint replacement is the best and only solution to managing osteoarthritis.
 This however, is not the case.

-In May of this 2017, a Clinical Care Standard of Osteoarthritis of the Knee was released which recommended conservative management as the best treatment for knee osteoarthritis.
+In May of 2017, a Clinical Care Standard of Osteoarthritis of the Knee was released which recommended conservative management as the best treatment for knee osteoarthritis.
 This however is not currently being practiced as almost 70% of NSW patients on the waiting list for knee replacement surgery have had no conservative management except for medication.

 Conservative treatment is integral to slow the progression of the disease and can also be utilised in the prevention of osteoarthritis for the younger population.